Phase transition for the mixing time of the Glauber dynamics for coloring regular trees: Proof of the lower bounds below the threshold in Theorem Proof of the lower bounds below the threshold in Theorem 1

 \begin{lemma} \end{lemma}

 Now if we can prove that

-where $o(1)$ is an inverse polynomial of $b$ when $\eps < 1$ and equals to zero when $\eps \ge 1$.
-This will be clarified later in Lemma \ref{lem:Abound}.
-Then by plugging this back into the upper bound \eqref{eqn:cond1} we get Therefore, we can conclude that the conductance of this Glauber dynamics is $O(n^{-1-\eps+o(1)})$, and hence by \eqref{eqn:TmixTrel} and \eqref{eqn:lbound-Trel}, the mixing time and the relaxation time is $\Omega(n^{1/C-o(1)})$.
+where $o(1)$ is an inverse polynomial of $b$ when $\epsl< 1$ and equals to zero when $\epsl\ge1$.
+This will be clarified later in the proof of Lemma~\ref{lem:Abound}.
+Then by plugging this back into the upper bound \eqref{eqn:cond1}, we get

+Therefore, we can conclude that the conductance of this Glauber dynamics is $O(n^{-1-\epsl+o(1)})$, and hence by \eqref{eqn:TmixTrel} and \eqref{eqn:lbound-Trel}, the mixing time and the relaxation time is $\Omega(n^{1/C-o(1)})$.